top of page

 • 5 min read

-Welcome to Part 2 of our Tasmania with Kids series!
 In Part 1, we shared the 10 unforgettable experiences from our family road trip around this wild and beautiful island.
-Now, we’re back with 10 more amazing things to do in Tasmania with children—including dolphin spotting, a walk through the rainforest and a tea party at a lavender farm!
+In this second part of our family-friendly things to do in Tasmania with kids guide, we’ve rounded up personally tried and tested activities that our own little explorers loved—including dolphin spotting, a walk through the rainforest and a tea party at a lavender farm!
 All these activities were so much fun!
 Most of them are outdoor activities - perfect for city folks like us!
+We already want to plan a trip to Tasmania again!

-low head lighthouse
+low head lighthouse, Tasmania

 Low head lighthouse - easy drive, penguin spotting, George town playground nearby - makes for a great place to visit with kids!